debobrad579/2025ontarioopen/README.md

 - Displays all boards, move history (in Standard Algebraic Notation), and player clocks
 - Includes navigation controls to review previous moves

+## 🚀 Deployment

+- **Original Deployment**: The site was originally hosted on Vercel for registration, payment processing, and live game viewing.
+- **Archive**: The site has been archived and is currently being hosted on GitHub Pages for reference and historical purposes.

 ## 🙏 Acknowledgments

 - [Brantford Chess Club (BCC)](https://www.brantchess.ca) - Tournament organizers